docarray/docarray/docs/fundamentals/documentarray/find.md

 ]
 ```

-Beside using a predefined value, one can also use a substitution with `{field}`, notice the curly brackets there.
+Besides using a predefined value, you can also use a substitution with `{field}`, notice the curly brackets there.
 For
 example,

 ```python